iteratec/TeamDojo/Migration.md

 - check if it is necessary to add the @Transaction Annotation to each ExtendedServiceImpl class

+### @Primary Tag in ExtendedService Impl Classes

+- problem with failing Tests in `ImageResourceIT` `createImage()` Assertion at Line 146, `putNewImage()` Assertion at Line 669.
+These failing tests can be fixed by removing the @Primary Annotation from the `ExtendedImageServiceImpl` class and instead adding it to the ImageServiceImpl class.
+See `contrib/stacktraces` for more detailed informations.

 ### Util function

 - added the PaginationUtil class from V1 (see ExtendedBadgeResource -> getAllBadgesBySkills).
 JHipster also has a PaginationUtisl package, however using the method needed in getAllBadgeBySkills results in a compiler error due to different method signatures